~~ A. Introduction

 ~~e.
 Holding church services at regular times each week -- with perhaps the Sunday Services

 at 11AM -- & 3 PM, to allow families in other churches to bring persons with disabilities and also to serve as helpers.

 ~~f. spreading, with God's helps, information to others about the Church’s existence and mission

-This would be a church where all people are welcome and where they can worship together in a very special “Holy Feast” of celebration of our Savior.
-It is envisioned that services in the Church will have those members in attendance often providing help for those with disabilities – a voluntary missionary activity even as worship services for all are occurring.
+[Note: This would be a church where all people are welcome and where they can worship together in a very special “Holy Feast” of celebration of our Savior.
+It is envisioned that services in the Church will have those more able members in attendance often providing help for those with disabilities – a voluntary missionary activity even as worship services for all are occurring.
 Thus, this will be a unique blending of the Body of Christ, the Church, with all serving and being served even as they worship and praise the King of Kings!
-Eventually it is anticipated that the Church will expand even more to specially-enhanced religious and social services for the autistic individual, the homeless, the bed-bound, the house-bound, the dying, incarcerated/paroled persons, and others in need.
-Through all these efforts, the spreading of the eternal soul-healing Gospel of Jesus will be paramount.
+Eventually it is anticipated that the Church will expand even more to specially-enhanced religious and social services to include autistic individuals, the homeless, the bed-bound, the house-bound, the dying, incarcerated/paroled persons, and others in need.
+Through all these efforts, the spreading of the eternal soul-healing Gospel of Jesus will be paramount. ]

-An excellent academic video link on the church and people with disabilities is at
+An excellent academic video link on the church including people with disabilities is at

 1. Supporting the Joni and Friends “Luke 14 Project,” helping disabled people living in third-world counties with their spiritual and physical needs.
-I have, for instance, supplied some surplus durable medical equipment from SW Virginia to this program.
-Reviewing this video will give the reader more background on this foreign mission international effort: https://youtu.be/pgqDIu6ybdw
+(I have, for instance, supplied some surplus durable medical equipment from SW Virginia to this program.)
+Reviewing this video will give the reader more background on this international effort: https://youtu.be/pgqDIu6ybdw

 3. Supporting the homeless shelter programs of Haven of Rest, in Bristol, TN.